en9apr/DTLZ2_PrefMPoI_MPoI/README.md

 cd FrontCalc
 python setup.py install

-# Adjust the .sh scripts in each directory for your local installations
+# Adjust the .sh scripts in each directory for your local cluster